 Allied Market Research

-Although the term isn’t new, it’s important for us to have a clear understanding of the term.
-So, let’s first answer the crucial question, what is it?
+Although the term isn’t new, it’s important for us to have a clear understanding of it.
+So, let’s first answer the crucial question: what is telematics?

-Most often, telematics solutions are used in car insurance, but they are also applicable to other subsectors of the industry.
-Overall, these tools allow insurers to provide highly-personalized policy offers that are based on clients’ actions, as well as determine who might be at fault when an accident or other claim-related occurrence takes place.
+Most often, telematics solutions are used in car insurance, however, they are also applicable to other subsectors of the industry.
+Overall, these tools allow insurers to provide highly personalized policy offers that are based on clients’ actions, as well as determine who might be at fault when an accident or other claim-related occurrence takes place.

 Learn more about Hyper-Personalization in Insurance